 I worked as a curator at The British Library during my doctoral research, and then held a Leverhulme Early Career Fellowship (2009-2012) at Birkbeck College, University of London.
 From 2012-18 I taught at Western Connecticut State University.
 I was awarded tenure and promotion to associate professor in 2018, after which I left WCSU in order to continue to develop as a researcher and writer.
-In 2018-19, I shall be taking up fellowships at Brown, Johns Hopkins, and Utrecht Universities.
+In 2018-19, I took up fellowships at Brown, Johns Hopkins, and Utrecht Universities.
 From 2019-22, I shall be a postdoctoral fellow at Utrecht University on the Histories of Global Netherlandish Art, 1550-1750 project.

 When I am not poking around universities, libraries, museums or archives, I may be experimenting with sourdough cultures or with jazz piano riffs.